SEO Measurement Mistakes Part 3: Crawling & Indexation Metrics/

 The tricks are to:

-- Make them complete.
+- Make Sitemaps accurate and complete.

 - Divide them into smaller, logically structured batches of URLs that help you see the problem areas of your site.